ashishpreeti/Reporting/README.md

 Used Java File IO to create a unique file everytime the program is run.

-Next steps are to refactor the code.
+-- Next steps are to refactor the code.

-Convert this into a web application.
+-- Convert this into a web application.
 Use java servlet and render the pdf in browser instead of creating a pdf file.
-If the browser doesn't support pdf format then the file will get download but, it won't get created on the server side.
+--If the browser doesn't support pdf format then the file will get download but, it won't get created on the server side.

+-- Make the pdf secure with username and password

+-- Create excel and word

+-- make the report dynamic by injecting the sql

+-- make the report columns dynamic by creating the report.xml on the fly